-- Name of individual

-- Correspondence address

-- Contact number and email address

-- Details of the information requested

-If staff receive a subject access request they must immediately forward it to this email address.

-7.2 Young people and Subject Access Requests (SAR)

-- Personal data about a child belongs to that child, and not the child's parents or carers.
-For a parent or carer to make a subject access request with respect to their child, the child must either be unable to understand their rights and the implications of a subject access request, or have given their consent. - Children below the age of 12 are generally not regarded to be mature enough to understand their rights and the implications of a subject access request.
+- Name of individual - Correspondence address - Contact number and email address - Details of the information requested - 13.3 If staff receive a subject access request they must immediately forward it to this email address: SAR@prioryacademies.co.uk. - 13.4 Young people and Subject Access Requests (SAR) Personal data about a child belongs to that child, and not the child's parents or carers.
+For a parent or carer to make a subject access request with respect to their child, the child must either be unable to understand their rights and the implications of a subject access request, or have given their consent. - 13.5 Children below the age of 12 are generally not regarded to be mature enough to understand their rights and the implications of a subject access request.
 Therefore, most subject access requests from parents or carers of students under 12 within the Trust may be granted without the express permission of the student, whereas for children aged 12 and above most subject access requests from parents or carers of students may not be granted without the express permission of the student.
-This is not a rule and a student's ability to understand their rights will always be judged on a caseby-case basis.

-7.3 Responding to Subject Access Requests

-When responding to requests:

-- The individual may be asked to provide 2 forms of identification - The individual may be contacted via phone to confirm the request was made - A response will be made without delay and within 1 month of receipt of the request - The information will be provided free of charge - Where a request is complex or numerous it may take 3 months from receipt of the request.
-The individual will be informed of this within 1 month, along with an explanation as to why the extension is necessary

-Information will not be disclosed if it:

-- Might cause serious harm to the physical or mental health of the student or another individual - Would reveal that the child is at risk of abuse, where the disclosure of that information would not be in the child's best interests - Is contained in adoption or parental order records - Is given to a court in proceedings concerning the child
+This is not a rule and a student's ability to understand their rights will always be judged on a case-by-case basis. - 13.6 Responding to Subject Access Requests When responding to requests: - The individual may be asked to provide 2 forms of identification. - The individual may be contacted via phone to confirm the request was made. - A response will be made without delay and normally within 1 month of receipt of the request.
+Where a request is complex or numerous it may take 3 months from receipt of the request.
+The individual will be informed of this within 1 month, along with an explanation as to why the extension is necessary. - The information will in most cases be provided free of charge. - 13.7 Information will not be disclosed if it: - Might cause serious harm to the physical or mental health of the student or another individual. - Would reveal that the child is at risk of abuse, where the disclosure of that information would not be in the child's best interests. - Is contained in adoption or parental order records. - Is given to a court in proceedings concerning the child.

-If the request is unfounded or excessive, we may refuse to act on it, or charge a reasonable fee which takes into account administrative costs.

-A request will be deemed to be unfounded or excessive if it is repetitive, or asks for further copies of the same information.

-When we refuse a request, the individual will be told why and that they have the right to complain to the ICO.
+- 13.8 If the request is unfounded or excessive, we may refuse to act on it, or charge a reasonable fee which takes into account administrative costs.
+A request will be deemed to be unfounded or excessive if it is for example repetitive, or asks for further copies of the same information. - 13.9 When we refuse a request, the individual will be told why and that they have the right to complain to the ICO.

-7.4 Other data protection rights of the individual
+14 Other data protection rights of the individual